Gook (film)

 Gook is a 2017 American drama film written and directed by Justin Chon.
-It tells the story of two Korean-American brothers running their father's shoe store, and their unlikely friendship with a neighborhood 11-year-old African-American girl, during the first day of the 1992 Los Angeles riots.
+It tells the story of two Korean-American brothers running their father's shoe store, and their unlikely friendship with a neighborhood 11-year-old black girl, during the first day of the 1992 Los Angeles riots.
 The film stars Justin Chon, Simone Baker, David So, Sang Chon (Justin Chon's father), Curtiss Cook Jr. and Ben Munoz.
 The film was released on August 18, 2017, by Samuel Goldwyn Films.

 Plot

-Eli (Justin Chon) and Daniel (David So) are two Korean American brothers who own their late father's struggling shoe store in the predominantly African-American community of Paramount, California.
-They develop a unique and unlikely friendship with an 11-year-old African American girl, Kamilla (Baker).
+Eli and Daniel are two Korean American brothers who own their late father's struggling shoe store in the predominantly African-American community of Paramount, California.
+They develop a unique and unlikely friendship with an 11-year-old African American girl, Kamilla.
 The three deal with hardships on a daily basis; Eli and Daniel face racism from African Americans and Hispanics, and Kamilla has a troubled family life after the death of her mother some years earlier.
-Kamilla is also constantly badgered by Mr. Kim (Sang Chon), who owns a liquor store near Eli and Daniel's shoe store; this leads to Eli often intervening on Kamilla's behalf, straining the relationship between Mr. Kim and Eli.
+Kamilla is also constantly badgered by Mr. Kim, who owns a liquor store near Eli and Daniel's shoe store; this leads to Eli often intervening on Kamilla's behalf, straining the relationship between Mr. Kim and Eli.
 Mr. Kim speaks to Eli in Korean and Eli replies primarily in English, and occasionally in Korean.
 On April 29, 1992, the news of the day is focused on the pending Rodney King assault verdict.
 Kamilla ditches school and heads to the shoe store; Eli stresses about the store staying afloat, while Daniel tries to have a good time, often disregarding the customers while dreaming of becoming a recording artist.

 As the day passes, the verdict from the trial is read on the news, acquitting the officers for the beating of King.
 Because of this, racial tensions build to a breaking point in L.A. as the 1992 Los Angeles riots break out in nearby South Central Los Angeles.
 Daniel and Eli get into an argument over Daniel granting excessive discounts to customers, and Daniel leaves the store to record a demo tape.
-On the way to the recording studio, Daniel is jumped by Kamilla's brother Keith (Cook, Jr.) and his friends, who take his money and necklace.
+On the way to the recording studio, Daniel is jumped by Kamilla's brother Keith and his friends, who take his money and necklace.
 They only stop assaulting Daniel when Keith receives a message on his pager saying "free shit South Central", alluding to the nearby riots.
 Daniel proceeds to record his demo tape but cannot pay the owner of the studio due to being robbed.
 The studio owner convinces him to pay his debt by assisting him in looting at the riots.
 While driving through the riot areas, Daniel is pulled out of a car by rioters and assaulted again.
 Mr. Kim later picks Daniel up in his van.
 Mr. Kim then discloses to Daniel that he served in the South Korean military with Eli and Daniel's father as part of the country's conscription law.